 Mutation, the fields of which define the entry points for the schema.
 In typical GraphQL implementations the

-Mutation types must be defined by the developer, however in our case neo4j-graphql.js will handle generating CRUD queries and mutations based on our type definitions.
+Mutation types must be defined by the developer, however in our case the Neo4j GraphQL Library will handle generating CRUD queries and mutations based on our type definitions.
 We do however have the ability to define custom queries and mutations by either using a

-@cypher schema directive in our type definitions, effectively annotation the schema with a Cypher query, or implementing the resolver in code.
+@cypher schema directive in our type definitions, effectively annotating the schema with a Cypher query, or implementing the resolver in code.
 See below for examples of each of those approaches.

 The official guide to GraphQL makes the observation that your application data is a graph.
 GraphQL allows you to model your business domain as a graph, which in the client presents an object-oriented like approach to data where objects reference other types, creating a graph.
 However, as GraphQL is data layer agnostic, the guide says developers are free to implement the backend however they wish.
 When GraphQL is used with a graph database such as Neo4j, we don't need a mapping and translation layer to translate our datamodel, instead the GraphQL type definitions can drive the database data model.
 The graph model of GraphQL translates easily to the labeled property graph model used by Neo4j and other graph database systems.